NORTHSHAW877/Social-Mood-Label-Landing-Page/README.md

 Displayed inside sleek black boxes with blue highlights and subtle orange undertones that flash slowly for emphasis.

+Current Campaigns section includes an image to keep users up to date with ongoing campaigns, behaving the same way as the other sections.

 Updated Socials Section with improved design and links.

 🔘 Interactive Buttons & Links